jiangmichael1/jiangmichael1/README.md

 </p>
 <br />
 <br />
-🌱 I’m currently in school, pursuing a BS in Data Science. <br/>
+🌱 I’m currently in school, pursuing an MS in Data Science. <br/>
-🧮 I'm working on my greatest weak-point: Data Structure and Algorithms! <br/>
+🧮 I'm working on my greatest weakpoint: Data Structure and Algorithms! <br/>
 <br/>
 👯 I’m looking to collaborate in the healthcare, productivity, and creativity related tech fields.<br/> 🤔 I’m also seeking assistance/mentoring with joining the tech workforce!<br/>